International Financial Aid

 - Need-aware but generous schools (Columbia, Dartmouth, Brown, Duke, Vanderbilt, Johns Hopkins, Northwestern): they can factor aid requests into admissions, but the international packages they offer are substantial when offered.

-- Merit-heavy schools (USC, Emory, Notre Dame, Rice, Washington University in St. Louis): often the best path for Korean families in the middle-income zone — too wealthy for need-based, not wealthy enough for full-pay.
+- Merit-heavy schools (USC, Emory, Notre Dame, Rice, Washington University in St. Louis): often the best path for international families in the middle-income zone, too wealthy for need-based aid but not wealthy enough for full-pay.

 Practical advice

 Research "International Student Financial Aid" on each target school's admissions website.
-The information is usually not in the main financial aid section — it's in a dedicated international page, often buried.
+The information is usually not in the main financial aid section.
+It's on a dedicated international page, often buried.
 Read the specific policy language carefully, because the distinctions between "need-blind," "need-sensitive," and "need-aware" matter a lot.

 Related terms